 Commissioner Dawson said I'll maybe be the first one to jump on there.
 I guess that's part of the goal of the first round of networking fairs.
 I know we've also been working with other offices within the DCEO for the outreach events that they're having.
 I know we've had some requests from legislators, and there will be a CEJA presentation this upcoming Friday in Waukegan as a result of a legislative request.
 So, we're really trying to hit all quarters from our elected officials to as many of the local community organizations as we are aware of.

 Commissioner Keener said I’d also add, I think we're starting the conversation of kind of developing a process for kind of gathering that information from potential participants, even though, you know, we don't have necessarily a grantee to direct them to now.
 We're trying to figure out, okay, can we at least gather their information, get the relevant information about the target community that they're from.
-So that once we do have live grants going, we can get that information over to those grantees but that's I would say, that's for early discussion so far, and then I don't know if it maybe Hilary wants to speak to this, but I think that's kind of getting to some of those potential participants is something that we're looking at doing for the for the economic development and contractor-focused road shows as well/or events, I should say.
+So that once we do have live grants going, we can get that information over to those grantees but that's I would say, that's for early discussion so far, and then I don't know if it maybe Hilary wants to speak to this, but I think that's kind of getting to some of those potential participants is something that we're looking at doing for the economic development and contractor-focused road shows as well/or events, I should say.

 Hilary of DCEO said I think I'm most interested in what Commissioner Morrison would suggest.
 You know what she thinks would be impactful.
 I think that is more essential or just as essential as what DCEO could come up with.
 But I mean, that is really the purpose of having commissioners and the input.
 So, I would really like to hear what you think could be a good strategy.

 Commissioner Morrison said yes, yes, thank you for that invitation.
 I appreciate that it.
 It seems like the elected officials are one way to dig into that, to get to those folks.
-And also, I imagine the energy navigators would play a really big role in that as well, and then supporting organizations as they maybe have, if there is an opportunity to provide some sort of technical assistance to them through education, information sharing.
+And also, I imagine the energy Navigators would play a really big role in that as well, and then supporting organizations as they maybe have, if there is an opportunity to provide some sort of technical assistance to them through education, information sharing.
 Any resources like that, in organizations like the Jobs Council or other organizations that can push the word out as well.
 But I definitely will be talking with a coalition of members that we sit with to get their ideas as well, because they are more grassroots as well.
 So, I think that insight and welcome bringing that feedback to you all.
 Thank you.

 Chair Keller asked are there were any other commission members that wish to ask questions or speak on these matters?
 I am not seeing or hearing any.